Tanay7/Machine-Learning/ML API/Readme.md

 For example,
-Using the Boston housing dataset and I created a JSON API.
+Using the Boston housing dataset, I created a JSON API.
 A REST query to the service with parameters is shown below.